fenicfelix/flutter_permify/README.md

-# Flutter Permify
+# Permify

-Flutter Permify is a powerful and intuitive package designed to streamline role-based access control (RBAC) and permission management in Flutter applications.
+Permify is a powerful and intuitive package designed to streamline role-based access control (RBAC) and permission management in Flutter applications.
 Built on top of Laravel's renowned Spatie Permissions plugin, Permify offers a seamless integration with familiar concepts and practices, making it easy for Flutter developers to implement granular access control within their applications.

-With Flutter Permify, you can define custom roles and assign fine-grained permissions to each role, enabling precise control over user access to different parts of your application.
+With Permify, you can define custom roles and assign fine-grained permissions to each role, enabling precise control over user access to different parts of your application.
 Whether you're building a simple mobile app or a complex enterprise solution, Permify provides the flexibility and scalability to adapt to your unique security requirements.

 ## Features